 - Cord a little bit heavy

-- Owners report bad connections between headphone and phone; random drops, for example.
+- Owners report bad connections between headphones and phones; random drops, for example.

 - Battery life promises could turn out to be more marketing hype than actual performance.

 If just the utterance of the brand Bose raises your pulse higher than the thought of an exhilarating ride, the $199 you plunk down for a pair of these SoundSport wireless headphones won’t phase you a bit.

 Not content to serve only as a music and communications delivery conduit, cyclists get a heart rate monitor that could come in handy if you want to keep track of your ticker while you pedal.

 Since wireless Bluetooth and NFC pair to interface the devices you count on, this product could become your favorite gear.
 That heart monitor sensor could be a lifesaver because it not only keeps tabs on the cardiac activity but StayHear+Pulse tips offer extra advantages.

 There’s a sensor window positioned on the left earbud of the Bose SoundSport that, when in contact with skin, delivers accurate readings, so if a wearer fails to get a signal, simply adjusting for more skin contact and checking the Bluetooth connection will restore service.